gorciu-official/BatchMusicPlayer/README.md

-# BatchMusicPlayer
+# Batch Music Player
-The music player written in batch.
+The simple music player written in batch.